berarma/new-lg4ff/README.md

 ```
 [347092.750524] logitech 0003:046D:C24F.000B: Force feedback support for Logitech Gaming Wheels (new)
-[347092.750525] logitech 0003:046D:C24F.000B: HZ (jiffies) = 250, timer period = 4
+[347092.750525] logitech 0003:046D:C24F.000B: Hires timer: period = 2 ms
 ```

 ## Options

-Use modinfo to query for available options.
+You can use `modinfo` to query for available options.

+New options available:

  - timer_msecs: Set the timer period.
-The timer is used to render and send commands to the device.
-It affects the maximum latency and the maximum rate for commands to be sent.
-Maximum 4 commands every timer period.
-It will be rounded up to 4ms in kernels with 250HZ timer clock.
-It defaults to 4ms.
+The timer is used to update the FF effects in the device.
+It changes the maximum latency and the maximum rate at which commands are sent.
+Maximum 4 commands every timer period get sent.
+   When using the lowres timer it will be rounded to the nearest possible value (1ms for 1000Hz or 4ms for 250Hz kernels).
+The default value is 2ms, less will have no benefit and greater may add unrequired latency.

- - fixed_loop: Set fixed or fast loop.
-By default fast loop is used.
+ - fixed_loop: Set the firmware loop mode to fixed or fast.
+In fixed mode it runs at about 500Hz.
+In fast mode it runs as fast as it can.
+The default is fast loop to try to minimize latencies.

-Write '2' to the `combine_pedals` file to combine accelerator and clutch (change 0000:0000:0000.0000 in path as appropiate):

-`$ echo 2 > /sys/bus/hid/drivers/logitech/0000:0000:0000.0000/combine_pedals`
+ - timer_mode: Fixed (0), static (1) or dynamic (2).
+In fixed mode the timer
+   period will not change.
+In static mode the period will increase as needed.
+   In dynamic mode the timer period will be dynamic trying to maintain synch with the device to minimize latencies (default).

+ - lowres_timer: Disabled by default.
+For compatibility testing, when set the hires timer is disabled.

+## New SYSFS entries

+They are located in a special directory named after the driver, for example:

+`/sys/bus/hid/drivers/logitech/XXXX:XXXX:XXXX.XXXX/`

+Entries in this directory can be read and written using normal file commands to get and set property values.

+### combine_pedals

+This entry already existed.
+It has been extended, setting the value to 2 combines the clutch and gas pedals in the same axis.

+### gain

+Get/set the global FF gain (0-65535).
+This property is independent of the gain set by applications using the Linux FF API.

+### autocenter

+Get/set the autocenter strength (0-65535).
+This property can be overwritten by applications using the Linux FF API.

 ## Contributing